-The preparations for the sailing of the expedition recembled a crue ade against the hated French.
-The conditions of the times were in many respect favourable for each ting men.
-Not only were the commercial interests of New England deeply at stake in the reduction of the French fort, and in obtaining possion of an island which controlled the Gulf of St. Lawrence, but the religious instincts of the people had been not very long before stirred up by what has ever since been known in colonial history as the "great awakening," which, like revivals in later years, rushed like a powerful wave of religious sentiment, and even of fanaticism, among the masses of the people.
-Deep in the hearts of the descendants of the Puritan settlers of New England, was a hatred of Rome and its adherents, and when the call was made against Louisbourg, no doubt it was better obeyed than if there had been no stimulus given to the protestantism of the people by the "great awakening," to which Whitfield, at the time in the country, lent the power of his eloquence.
+The preparations for the sailing of the expedition resembled a crusade against the hated French.
+The conditions of the times were in many respects favourable for enlisting men.
+Not only were the commercial interests of New England deeply at stake in the reduction of the French fort, and in obtaining possession of an island which controlled the Gulf of St. Lawrence, but the religious instincts of the people had been not very long before stirred up by what has ever since been known in colonial history as the "great awakening," which, like revivals in later years, rushed like a powerful wave of religious sentiment, and even of fanaticism, among the masses of the people.
+Deep in the hearts of the descendants of the Paritan settlers of New England, was a hatred of Rome and its adherents, and when the call was made against Louisbourg, no doubt it was better obeyed than if there had been no stimulus given to the protestantism of the people by the "great awakening," to which Whitfield, at the time in the country, lent the power of his eloquence.1

-The old Puritan spirit of the colonies asserted itself at this crisis, and supplications went up to Heaven on all sides in the churches and the homes of the people for the success of an expedition which was to crush Romanism and its superstitions.
+The old Puritan spirit of the colonies asserted itself at this crisis, and supplications went up to Heaven on all sides in the churches and the homes of the people for the success of an expedition which was to erush Romanism and its superstitions.
 The troops were volunteers "in the service of the great Captain of our Salvation."
 The eminent preacher, Whitfield, who was still in America, had not given Pepperrell much encourage-

-- 4. Brigadier Dwight's Regiment.-Colonel of Artillery, Lieutenant Colonel Thomas, Major Gardner. - 5.
-York County, Colonel Moulton's Regiment.-Lieutenant-Colonel Donnell, Major Ellis.
+- 5. York County, Colonel Moniton's Regiment.-Lieutenant-Colonel Donnell, Major Ellis.
 Captains John Card, John Lane, Christopher Marshall, James Grant, Charles King, Peter Prescott, Ami R. Cutter, Samuel Rhodes, Bartholomew Trow, Estes Hatch. - 6.
-Worcester, Colonel Willard's Regiment.-Lieutenant-Colonel Chandler, Major Pomroy.
-Captains Joshua Pierce, John Torry, John Alexander, David Melvin, John Warner, Jabez Homestead, Joseph Miller, James Goulding, James Stephens. - 7.
-Essex, Colonel Hale's Regiment.-Lieutenant-Colonel Eveleigh, Major Titcomb.
-Captains Benjamin Ives, Daniel Eveleigh, --- Titcomb, John Dodge, Jonathan Bagley, Jere Foster, Samuel Davis, Thomas Stanford, Charles Byles. - S. Bristol, Colonel Richmond's Regiment.-Lieutenant-Colonel Pitts, Major Hodges.
-Captains Nathaniel Bosworth, Thomas Gilbert, Josiah Pratt, Robert Swan, Ebenezer Eastman, Cornelius Sole, John Lawrence, Nathaniel Williams, Ebenezer Nichols, -- Weston. - 9.
-Colonel Gorham's Regiment.-Lientenant-Colonel Gorham, Major Thatcher.
-Captains Jonathan Carey, Elisha Doane, Sylvester Cobb, Israel Bailey, Edward Demmick, Gershom Bradford, Samuel Lombard. - 10.
-New Hampshire, Celonel Moore's Regiment.-Lieutenant-Colonel Meserve, Major Gilman.
+Worcester, Colonel Willard's Regiment.-Lientenant-Colonel Chandler, Major Pomroy.
+Captains Joshua Pierce, John Terry, John Alexander, David Melvin, John Warner, Jabez Homestead, Joseph Miller, James Goulding, James Stephens.

+7. Essex, Colonel Hale's Regiment.-Lieutenant-Colonel Eveleigh, Major Titcomb.
+Captains Benjamin Ives, Daniel Eveleigh, -- Titcomb, John Dodge, Jonathan Bagley, Jere Foster, Samuel Davis, Thomas Stanford, Charles Byles.

+8. Bristol, Colonel Richmond's Regiment.-Lieutenant-Colonel Pitts, Major Hodges.
+Captains Nathaniel Bosworth, Thomas Gilbert, Josiah Pratt, Robert Swan, Ebenezer Eastman, Cornelius Sele, John Lawrence, Nathauiel Williams, Ebenezer Nichols, ----- Weston.

+9. Colonel Gorham's Regiment.-Lieutenant-Colonel Gorham, Major Thatcher.
+Captains Jonathan Carey, Elisha Doane, Sylvester Cobb, Israel Bailey, Edward Demmick, Gershom Bradford, Samuel Lombard.

+10. New Hampshire, Colonel Moore's Regiment.-Lieutenant-Colonel Meserve, Major Gilman.
 Captains Samuel Whitten, William Waldron, True Dudley, Tufton Mason, William Seaward, Daniel Ladd, Henry Sherburne, John Turnel, Samuel Hale, Jacob Tilton, Edward Williams.

-The colonial fleet was composed as follows: Massachusetts frigate, 24 guns, Captain E. Tyng commodore; Shirley galley or snow, a two-masted vessel, 24 guns, Captain J. Rous; Cæsar, 20 guns, Captain Snelling.
+The colonial fleet was composed as follows: Massachusetts frigate, 24 guns, Captain E. Tyng commodore; Shirley galley or snow, a two-masted vessel, 24 guns, Captain J. Rous; Caesar, 20 guns, Captain Snelling.
 In addition there were the following: One snow and three sloops, 16 guns each; one sloop, 12 guns; one, 14 carriage guns and 12 swivels; one, 14 guns; two, 8 guns each; a privateer of 20 guns hired from Rhode Island.
-Massachusetts provided nine of these armed vessels at her own expense, besides one hundred transports.
-Parkman gives the Massachusetts and Shirley only 20 guns, but the actual force appears to have been 24.
+Massachusetts provided nine of these armed vessels at her own expense, besides one hundred transports Parkman gives the Massachusetts and Shirley only 20 guns, but the actual force appears to have been 24.
 See Drake, "Five Years' War," 246; "Nar. and Crit.
 Hist. of Am.," v.
 437, n.; Parkman, 'Atlantic Monthly' for March, 1891, p.
 322. Barry, "Hist. of Massachusetts," ii.
 141. The whole number of guns was 204, according to Parsons, "Life of Pepperrell," 50.